lfades/cottz-publish/README.md

 ### this.cursor (cursor, cursorName, callback (id, doc, changed))
 publishes a cursor for the collection in `cursorName`, Only the first parameter is required, you can send the callback as the second parameter.
 If you send a callback you can use `this` again.
 * **Note:** do not use in this.cursor() the this of publishWithRelations unless necessary
+* You can edit the document directly (doc.property = 'some') or send it in the return

 ### this.changeParentDoc (cursor, callback)
 designed to change something in the master document while the `callback` is executed.
 Changes to the document are sent to the main document with the return of the `callback`